NumericalMathematics/PositiveIntegrators.jl/docs/src/convergence.md

 ```

 for ``0≤ t≤ 1``.
-Since the sum of the right-hand side terms does not cancel, the PDS is indeed non-conservative.
+Since the sum of the right-hand side terms does not vanish, the PDS is indeed non-conservative.
 Hence, we need to use [`PDSProblem`](@ref) for its implementation.

 ```@example eoc